 - Prior claims experience of the property based off the previous homeowner

 This doesn’t mean that your insurer may never raise your rates.
-They’re still entitled to do so for expensive claims, so it may be worth exploring options like Allstate’s Claim RateGuard if you’re worried about potential surcharges.
+It's still entitled to do so for expensive claims, so it may be worth exploring options like Allstate’s Claim RateGuard if you’re worried about potential surcharges.

 The main advantage of Rhode Island’s law is that it gives homeowners the opportunity to use their insurance for small claims, like food spoilage, without penalty.
 It also gives you the right to talk to your insurer about potentially filing a claim without fear of retribution on your next insurance bill.
 So if something happens and you’re not sure how to proceed, it’s worth at least talking to your insurer before you pull out your wallet.

-Hurricane damage coverage may come with its own deductible.
+Hurricane damage coverage may come with its own deductible

-Like all states on the East Coast, Rhode Island is at some risk of hurricanes, which are among the most costly natural disasters there are.
+Like all states on the East Coast, Rhode Island is at some risk of hurricanes, which are some of the most costly natural disasters there are.
 Between 1851 and 2017, nine hurricanes have hit the state directly, and many others have caused severe storms and flooding.
 It’s wise to purchase additional protection from your insurer to guard against this, but you should note that even with the right coverage, these disasters may still be costly.

 The good news is, you only pay a single hurricane deductible for the entire year, and there are ways to waive it altogether.
-If you install plywood shutters, roof tie-downs, permanent storm shutters or hurricane glass, you may qualify for a waived deductible.
-You will have to submit proof to your insurer that you have done this or have one of their agents come out to inspect it.
+If you install plywood shutters, roof tie-downs, permanent storm shutters, or hurricane glass, you may qualify for a waived deductible.
+You will have to submit proof to your insurer that you have done this or have one of its agents come out to inspect it.
 The requirements to qualify for the waiver will vary depending on which part of the state you live in.
 If you’re not sure what you need to do in order to have your hurricane deductible waived, contact your home insurer or the Rhode Island Department of Business Regulation.

 If you’re renting out your home, you need extra protection.

 A recent study by the International Insurance Institute found that Rhode Island ranks the fourth-lowest for owner-occupied homes in the nation.
-Approximately 42 percent of Rhode Island homes are inhabited by renters.
+Approximately 42% of Rhode Island homes are inhabited by renters.
 And while this can be a great way to earn some money on the side, it’s important to make sure your rental homes are adequately protected.

 Allstate, Liberty Mutual, and Nationwide offer landlord insurance to individuals who rent out their homes to a long-term tenant.
 This is the more common type of insurance for those who have a large portfolio of rental properties.
-But with the rise of home-sharing sites like Airbnb, a gray area has developed that isn’t served well by traditional homeowners policies or landlord policies.
+But with the rise of home sharing sites like Airbnb, a gray area has developed that isn’t served well by traditional homeowners policies or landlord policies.